Smajkan/COVID-19-BosniaAndHerzegovinaTracker/README.md

  # COVID-19-Bosnia and Herzegovina Tracker
- This is simple program with GUI made in Python to show COVID-19 statistics in Bosnia and Herzegovina.
+This is a simple GUI program written in Python that shows COVID-19 statistics in Bosnia and Herzegovina.
+In 2025 the application has been refreshed with a modern look and now displays additional data such as vaccination numbers and total tests performed.

  ## GENERAL INFO
 :arrow_right: API USED TO BUILD THIS PROGRAM: https://github.com/disease-sh/api :arrow_left: